LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/installing-the-context-menu/index.rst

 -  ContextMenuVaultApp - version 3.2.1.42 and later
--  MFSQLContextMenuUIX - MFSQL Connector Vault App (ContextMenyVaultApp.zip) - version 3.2.1.50 and later
+-  MFSQLContextMenuUIX - MFSQL Connector Vault App

+The installation and application of the Web API is optional.
+The Web API allows for the communication between M-Files and SQL server to be entirely secure web services based without the need for using ODBC.
+This is specifically targeted for installations where the M-Files server is not in the same network as the SQL server, such as M-Files in the cloud.

 The installation of the context menu provides the framework to operate the context menu.
-The individual menu items and procedures to execute is part of the deployment of the context as set out in :doc:`/mfsql-data-exchange-and-reporting-connector/using-the-context-menu/index`.
+The individual menu items and procedures to execute is described in the deployment of the context as set out in :doc:`/mfsql-data-exchange-and-reporting-connector/using-the-context-menu/index`.

 Installation
 ------------

 The installation folder contains the content package and vault applications required by the Context Menu.

 The installation package will automatically install these components, however, these components can be installed manually.
 Follow the M-Files